alexmolinaws/minbian/README.md

 - Recommended CPU: at least 1 core with 1.6 Ghz of frequency and 512 Kb of cache memory is required
 - Recommended RAM: having at least 2 Gb (for 32-bit) or 4 Gb (for 64-bit) of RAM is recommended
-- Recommended ROM: 16 Gb is the minimum required for the root partition (where OS and apps live)
+- Recommended ROM: 16 Gb is the minimum required for the root partition (where the OS & apps live)
 - Swap partition: having at least 2 Gb for users with less than 4 Gb of total RAM is recommended

 ##### Note